oh-my-fish/oh-my-fish/README.md

 ### About the bundle

-Everytime a package/theme is installed or removed the `bundle` file is updated.
+Every time a package/theme is installed or removed, the `bundle` file is updated.
 You can also edit it manually and run `omf install` afterwards to satisfy the changes.
-Please note that while packages/themes added to the bundle gets automagically installed, a package/theme removed from bundle isn't removed from user installation.
+Please note that while packages/themes added to the bundle get automagically installed, a package/theme removed from bundle isn't removed from user installation.

 ## Creating Packages